It is a relatively common condition, disproportionately affecting women and the elderly.

 Primary hyperparathyroidism can be managed conservatively or surgically.
 Parathyroidectomy is preferred due to the high cure rates (up to 98%) and reduced risk of drug side effects.
 Medical therapies involve drugs, such as calcitonin and bisphosphonates.
-These reduce the release of calcium into circulation from the bones, kidneys and gut.

 - Incidence: 40.00 cases per 100,000 person-years